openrestaurant/docs/docs/translation.md

 Once the Translation module is enabled, go to Configuration ⟶ Regional and language ⟶ Languages (`/admin/config/regional/language`) and click on `+ Add language` to add a new language.

 <img width="675" alt="Add language" src="https://cloud.githubusercontent.com/assets/124599/22478846/13e04c3a-e805-11e6-9222-500ed5d00dba.png">

+Once the language is imported, go to Configuration ⟶ Regional and language ⟶ Content language and click save.

 ### Translate the site name and slogan